wp-plugins/gravity-forms-addons/readme.txt

 == Screenshots ==

-1. How the Gravity Forms 'Add Fields' boxes look after plugin is activated
+1. Approving directory entries is very easy
+2. When using the Form Editor, your form fields will have a Directory tab for easily modifying your display options.
-2. This plugin adds an Edit link to Gravity Form entries
+3. This plugin adds an Edit link to Gravity Form entries
-3. Insert a directory
+4. Insert a directory
-4. How the Gravity Forms widget appears on the widgets page
+5. How the Gravity Forms widget appears on the widgets page
-5. The Gravity Forms Addons settings page, found in the Forms > Addons menu link
+6. The Gravity Forms Addons settings page, found in the Forms > Directory & Addons menu link
+7. How the Gravity Forms 'Add Fields' boxes look after plugin is activated

 == Frequently Asked Questions ==

+= I want the URL to be different than `/entry/` - can I do that? = You can!
+Add the following to your theme's `functions.php` file:

+`
+add_filter('kws_gf_directory_endpoint', 'different_directory_endpoint');

+function different_directory_endpoint($endpoint) {
+		return 'example'; // Use your preferred text here.
+Note: punctuation may screw things up.
+}
+`

 = Does this plugin require Gravity Forms? =
-This plugin requires the [Gravity Forms plugin](http://wordpressformplugin.com/?r=addonreadme). __Don't use Gravity Forms?
-[Buy the plugin](http://wordpressformplugin.com/?r=addonreadme)__ and start using this add-on plugin!
+This plugin requires the [Gravity Forms plugin](http://wordpressformplugin.com?r=addonsfaq). __Don't use Gravity Forms?
+[Buy the plugin](http://wordpressformplugin.com?r=addonsfaq)__ and start using this add-on plugin!

 = How do I find a field ID? =
 On the Gravity Forms "Edit Forms" page, hover over the form and click the link called "IDs" that appears.